The McLuhan Global Research Network: Origins and Objectives

 Final Insights

-The McLuhan Global Research Network continues to play a significant role in media studies and related fields, building on the groundbreaking work of Marshall McLuhan and promoting interdisciplinary collaboration and communication.
 Through its research and projects, the MGRN has produced a wealth of insights and findings that have helped to shape academic and public discourse on the impact of media on society and culture.
 The network’s future looks bright as it continues to explore new areas of research and promote McLuhan’s legacy to new generations of scholars and researchers.